 Find a quiet, special space

 We used to read in the rocker next to her crib, but on those nights she didn’t want to go to bed, she put up a fight just to enter her room.
-Then we used to read on the couch, but there are inevitably distractions — the basketball game is on, the dog is barking at the neighbors, there’s music on the stereo.
+Then we used to read on the couch, but there are inevitably distractions—the basketball game is on, the dog is barking at the neighbours, there’s music on the stereo.
 So I created our own special reading space on the bed in the guest room.
 It’s stocked with pillows and blankets, and I light some candles and lay out the book selections on the bed with us.
 It’s our insta-special reading spot!
 (It sure doesn’t take much with a toddler.)
 You can do this anywhere you have enough room for two.

 Don’t freak out and completely eliminate screen time